nikhilchavan2550/Home-loan-app/README.md

 ## About the Developer
 **Nikhil Chavan**
 - Full Stack Developer at Oracle Banking Digital Experience (OBDX) Department
-- Previously: Software Engineer at PICT
+- Previously: Student at PICT
 - Skilled in full stack development with expertise in banking domain applications

 ## Live Demo